 You are not alone!

 In the US, 15% of Americans are “problem drinkers”, while between 5% to 10% of male and 3% to 5% of female drinkers could be diagnosed as alcohol dependent.
 The World Health Organization (WHO) says there are at least 140 million alcoholics in the world; unfortunately, the majority of them are not treated.
 A US study estimated that about 30% of Americans report having an alcohol disorder at some time in their lives.
 A Canadian study found that alcohol is a factor in 1 in 25 deaths worldwide.
-Revive Detox Center can place you into a treatment center with others just like you.
+Revive Wellness and Detox can place you into a treatment center with others just like you.
 Recovery is easier when you are not alone.
 Call today to hear your options!

 A Recovery Plan